 Nevertheless, “group nights in” are becoming more and more attractive.
 I love a good Kentucky Mule at the bar, but I may only order this bold beverage at home to keep the flies away, if you know what I mean.
 If you are not much of a whisky drinker but want to give it a try, this is a great transitional drink.
 The mint in the recipe makes it bright and refreshing, while the ginger beer adds a nice spicy kick at the end.
 I absolutely love this drink during the summer.
 Plus, it is fun to make (if you watch the video, you will know why).
 LOL.
 So give it a try, and remember to tag @MeikoAndTheDish on all social media when you share it.

 What is the difference between Kentucky Mule and Moscow Mule?

-The difference between a Moscow Mule and a Kentucky Mule is the alcohol that is used.
+The difference between a Moscow Mule and a Kentucky Mule is the type of alcohol used.
 The Moscow Mule is made with Vodka, Ginger Beer, and Lime, while the Kentucky Mule is made with the same ingredients, except you’ll substitute the Vodka for Whiskey/Bourbon.
 This Kentucky Mule recipe calls for Bourbon and a sprig of mint for garnish.

-Why is a Moscow Mule in a copper cup?
+Why is Moscow Mule served in a copper cup?